TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

    Description
          This name is used together with the set format to find the template in the given templateRootPaths.
 Use this property to define a content object, which should be used as template file.
 It is an alternative to ".file".
-If ".template" is set, it takes precedence.
+If ".templateName" is set, it takes precedence.

          **Example:**